 It is advisable to have a friend or loved one stay with you for the first 24 hours following arm lift surgery.
 They can drive you to and from your appointment, help prepare meals, and complete routine tasks.
 While it is important to get plenty of rest, we do recommend short, slow walks around the house to keep blood flowing and promote healing.
 During recovery, you may experience some swelling, bruising, and inflammation.
 While most discomfort should subside within the first 48 hours, Dr. Passaretti can prescribe oral medications to help manage pain in the interim.

 In most cases, you will be able to return to work in one to two weeks, and you can resume driving in about 10 days.
 In addition, swelling should gradually diminish over the first two weeks.
 To encourage healing, you should keep your arms elevated with pillows, especially while sleeping.
 Usually, you can resume exercise in about one month.
-However, you should not engage in heavy lifting, running, and other high-impact exercise for about six weeks.
+However, you should not engage in heavy lifting, running, and other high-impact exercises for about six weeks.
 During your follow-up visits, Dr. Passaretti can review your recovery timeline and advise you as to when it is safe to return to regular activities.

 While serious arm lift complications are rare, it is critical to adhere to proper post-surgical guidelines to help ensure a smooth recovery.
 Most importantly, you should schedule follow-up appointments beginning one week after surgery, at which time Dr. Passaretti can remove your stitches and review your progress.
 About four weeks after surgery, you should schedule a second visit, so we can provide updated at-home care instructions and ensure there are no signs of complications.

 At our practice, we can provide personalized care following arm lift treatment to ensure the highest quality results.
 To learn more about what you can expect during your recovery, contact our office online or schedule a consultation by calling (203) 656-9999.